 By Daniel Troise, Marketing Intern, HA Marketing, SEMCA

 Technology has become an integral feature in our household and is something we truly cannot imagine our lives without!
-According to a recent survey, about 65% of Americans have at least one smart device in their household showing that the majority of consumers find these modern assistants helpful when going about their daily tasks and activities.
+According to Rakuten’s 2019 survey, about 27% of Canadians have at least one smart device in their household (with another 38% of them say they plan to purchase smart appliances within the next year) showing that the majority of consumers find these modern assistants helpful when going about their daily tasks and activities.
 One room in your home that might be lacking upgraded appliances (which also happens to be our most-used space) is the kitchen.
 We’re here to break down the benefits are of having IoT appliances in your kitchen.

 We love being busy in the kitchen whipping up new Pinterest-worthy recipes, but after a long day at work, the last thing we want to do is spend an hour cooking dinner.
 That’s where smart kitchen appliances come to the rescue.
 Here at Sharp, we’ve launched a variety of appliances that allow you to cook hands-free (yup, you read that right)!